”TigerAI Guidelines

 AI Risks

-• Entered data is retained and used to train models which can lead to a data breach.
+• Entered data is retained and used to train models which can lead to an exposure of personal information or a data breach.

 • Generative AI tools may produce erroneous responses that seem credible, sometimes referred to as “hallucinations”.